 We pump the beer through our chiller into one of our fermentation vessels.
 We have five fermentation vessels and can hold as much as 4,000 litres – over 7,000 pints.

 And then we wait.
-For how long depends on the beer, the recipe, and Ryan.
-Ryan will know when it’s done.
+For how long depends on the beer, the recipe, and Jacob.
+Jacob will know when it’s done.

 Once he’s happy, we transfer the beer to our serving tanks above the bar ready for our customers to try.